kwicktom/scripts/build_package/README.md

-##Scripts to build .js minified packages form set of src files
+##Scripts to build javascript (minified) packages from a set of src files

 ###Usage